‘Alarming’ jump in proportion of knife assault hospital cases aged under 18

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Anti-violence charities have expressed alarm over data that suggests a growing proportion of patients admitted to hospital in England after being stabbed are aged under 18.
+Anti-violence charities have expressed alarm over data that suggests a growing proportion of patients who had been stabbed and admitted to hospital in England are aged under 18.

+A 16-year-old boy was one of two people seriously injured in a double stabbing in Manchester on Tuesday, the city’s police force said.

-Jon Yates, CEO at the Youth Endowment Fund, said: “It is deeply alarming that a growing proportion of children are being injured by knives or sharp objects.
+Jon Yates, chief executive at the Youth Endowment Fund, said: “It is deeply alarming that a growing proportion of children are being injured by knives or sharp objects.

 “Our research shows that one in 20 children report carrying a weapon in the past year, with nearly half saying they did so for their own safety.